Germany–Spain relations: Non-belligerent during World War II

-Although Franco unquestionably had sympathy for the fascist regime in Italy and for the National Socialist regime in Germany, in practice the solidarity with his alleged ideological allies was limited.
-He was more likely to associate business relations with these regimes than an ideological community of fate.
+Franco unquestionably had sympathy for the regimes in Italy and Germany, but in practice, the solidarity with his alleged ideological allies was limited.
+He was more likely to associate business relations with those regimes than an ideological community of fate.
 Spain joined the Anti-Comintern Pact in March 1939.
 Franco declared in July 1940 that his country was not neutral but merely a war leader.

 In a letter dated 6 February 1941, Hitler told Franco "that we three men, the Duce, you and me, are bound together by the hardest compulsion of history that is possible, and that thus we in this historical analysis ought to obey as the supreme commandment the realization that in such difficult times, not so much an apparently wise caution as the bold heart, rather, can save nations."

-Characteristic of Franco 's attitude to the Axis, however, is his behavior in Hendaye in 1940 (thus at the height of Nazi power in Europe) on the occasion of his only meeting with Hitler, when Franco not only demanded French colonial territory for Spain's entry into the war, but also refused to allow German troops into his country.
+Characteristic of Franco's attitude to the Axis, however, is his behavior in Hendaye in 1940 (thus at the height of Nazi power in Europe) on the occasion of his only meeting with Hitler, when Franco not only demanded French colonial territory for Spain's entry into the war, but also refused to allow German troops into his country.
 According to his own statements, Franco is said to have even told Hitler that Spain will fight every invader to the last man, wherever he comes from.
 In addition, Franco demanded the supply of raw materials such as cotton and rubber, which Germany could hardly deliver.
-Franco, in spite of his superficial approval, finally closed Hitler's suggestion to occupy Gibraltar, which had long been demanded by England, because that would have meant Franco's entry into the Second World War.
+Franco, in spite of his superficial approval, finally closed Hitler's suggestion to occupy Gibraltar, which had long been demanded by Britain because that would have meant Franco's entry into the Second World War.
 His condolences finally consisted in sending the 'División Azul' 'to the Eastern Front, 47,000 Falangist volunteers under General Agustín Muñoz Grandes, but which he withdrew in 1943 after the Battle of Stalingrad there again.
 In addition, Franco provided Germany, inter alia, submarine bases and news material.

-Adolf Hitler was dissatisfied with Franco's policy and in July 1942, in a small circle, began to consider "finding a suitable personality for the settlement of the Spanish political situation."
+Hitler was dissatisfied with Franco's policy and in July 1942, in a small circle, began to consider "finding a suitable personality for the settlement of the Spanish political situation."
 He particularly thought of General Muñoz Grandes and said that the Blue Division might "play a crucial role in the settlement of the current Pfaff system."